Sensotrend/nightscout-fi/README.md

 * Run the server with 'sh start.sh'
 * Access the site at 'http://localhost:1300'

-# Unit tests
+# Unit tests & code coverage reporting

-The repository uses 'make' and Mocha to run unit tests found in the /tests.
+The repository uses nyc and Mocha to run unit tests found in the /tests.
 The tests expect to find a Mongo server running on localhost on port 27017 (default) without authentication ('brew install mongodb').
-Run the tests with 'make test'.
+Run the tests with 'npm test'.
+Run code coverage report by running 'npm run-script coverage'.
+Get full HTML output with 'npm run-script coverage-html'.

 # Using Tidepool client with the Tidepool server